 Pros and Cons of Single Rider Lines

 The only “pro” of the single rider lines at Disney World is that you’ll get on the ride faster.
-If the wait times were identical, you’d prefer the regular standby line.
+If the wait times were identical, you’d prefer the regular standby line (unless you strongly prefer to ride solo rather than with your traveling party).

 As for cons: